StephenGill/a11y-guidance.github.io/documents.md

 ### 2. Keep the document simple

+Use a sans serif font like Arial or Helvetica.
+Minimum size of 12 points.

+Use sentence case.
+Avoid all caps text and minimise use of italics.

+Avoid underlining, except for links.

 Documents with single, continuous columns of text are easier to make accessible than documents with a more compex layout.

 Only use tables for data.
 Keep tables simple: avoid splitting or merging cells.